 - Gabelli Fellows: These accomplished experts and social innovators chose the Gabelli School as their platform to make a difference in the world.
 In addition to their scholarship, they add to our global network and increase the visibility of social innovation.
-Current fellows include Katherine Milligan, Patrick Struebi, and Jerry White.
+Current fellows include Katherine Milligan, Patrick Struebi, and Jan Dash, PhD.

 Katherine Milligan is a strategic advisor, coach, board member, and mentor to individuals and institutions working to achieve greater social impact.
 She is a Gabelli Fellow at Fordham University where she teaches the Global Immersion Course on Social Innovation & Social Entrepreneurship.
 She also teaches master's courses on social entrepreneurship at the Graduate Institute of International Affairs and in the MBA program at the University of Geneva in Switzerland.

 From 2012 - 2018, she was the Executive Director of the Schwab Foundation for Social Entrepreneurship, the sister organization of the World Economic Forum, which supports the largest community of late-stage social entrepreneurs in the world.
 Milligan is the author of over 17 publications, articles, and blogs published by International Institute of Economics, Stanford Social Innovation Review, MIT journal Innovations, World Economic Forum Agenda, and the Harvard Business School.

 She received her B.A. from Dartmouth College, and her Master’s in Public Policy from Harvard University where she was the recipient of the Pforzheimer Scholarship for Excellence in Non-Profit Management.